ucberkeley/rails_access/README.md

 ### Assignment

-An assigment links a user and role.
+An assignment links a user and role.

 Example: Alice is assigned the admin role.